Skip to main content

 • 4x qualified meetings compared to traditional behavioral scoring

-• +74% closing rate because signal-scored prospects have a real need
+• +74% closing rate because signal-scored prospects have a real need at the moment of contact

-• 15 hours saved per week per sales rep (no more manual lead sorting)
+• 15 hours saved per week per sales rep, no more manual lead sorting

 Does Balance scoring replace scoring in our CRM?